 Contemplating a trip to Ecuador?
 On Culture Trip’s exclusive eight-day Ecuador adventure, you can visit Quito, Cotopaxi National Park and the Amazon rainforest – among several other fantastic destinations – in the company of our Local Insider and a small group of culturally curious travellers.

 Cayambe Coca National Park

 Cayambe Coca National Park is full of contrasts, comprised of cold, rocky highlands and the hot, humid Amazon basin as well as miles of cloud forest in between.
-There are three separate entrance points to the park, and it’s so vast (nearly a million acres) that it would be impossible to explore all of it in a single day.
-The first entrance is near the town of Cayambe and provides access to the snow-covered volcano of the same name (superb for hiking), the second entrance is near the spa town of Papallacta (known for its geothermal hot springs) and leads to lakes full of trout and forests full of tanagers, while the third entry point sits near the community of Santa Rosa de Quijos.
+There are three separate entrance points to the park – and it’s so vast at nearly 1 million acres (404,685ha) that it would be impossible to explore all of it in a single day.
+The first entrance is near the town of Cayambe and provides access to the snow-covered volcano of the same name – which is superb for hiking – while the second entrance is near the spa town of Papallacta, known for its geothermal hot springs and leads to lakes full of trout and forests full of tanagers.
+And the third entry point sits near the community of Santa Rosa de Quijos.